When passenger fines for being drunk are higher than airline fines for fleecing thousands of passengers, something is wrong

 I believe DOT when they claim that the money should go to getting refunds to passengers.
 However, fining individuals more than $30,000, $16,000, and $14,500 is simply wrong.

-This lack of DOT enforcement for more than a year is shameful and unacceptable
+This lack of DOT enforcement for more than two years is shameful and unacceptable

 With almost 100,000 complaints filed about refunds, DOT has been working overtime to get money back to passengers.
 However, they are doing nothing to issue fines or any kind of enforcement protocols against the airline culprits.

-Travelers United heard many reasons about why no DOT airline fines are on the books after more than a year since the declaration of the pandemic.
+Travelers United heard many reasons about why no DOT airline fines are on the books after more than two years since the declaration of the pandemic.
 But, Travelers United heard from hundreds of consumers.
 And, DOT heard from almost 100,000 passengers fleeced by the airlines during the last year.

 Back in 2018, I analyzed the size of airline fines vis-a-vis consumer income.
 Back then, the differences were staggering.
 The differences have only grown more amazing.